Coming up with a business name can be quite a task.

 1. Come up with a business name

 Your first course of action should be to come up with a business name.
-This applies in case you do not have a name already or you are looking to change your name to one that best reflects your business.
+This applies if you do not have a name already or you are looking to change your name to one that best reflects your business.
 Since your patent will pretty much represent your brand, you need to be careful to come up with a catchy, attractive yet practical name.
 Need inspiration?
 You can read this article for tips on how to create a business name.

 2. Search for your business name